 The basic reasoning for GitHub to even consider building some mobile clients is likely that the value outweighs the cost in their eyes.
 And there are many ways to approach this.

 Sure, you might also want to comment on GitHub issues, that’s true.
-And I think that’s a behavior more appropriate to a mobile device.
+And I think that’s behavior that’s much more likely to happen on a mobile device.
 Just as it turned out that not every email is serious prose, then not everything that goes on in GitHub is significant programming.
 Sometimes you just want to make small adjustments to an issue.

 What are we left with now?
 What are the best alternatives we’ve got on mobile?
 What are the use cases?